puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 > You have now installed the puppet agent node.
 Stay logged in as root for further exercises.

-Adding Nodes to a Deployment
+Connecting Agents to the Master
 -----

 After installing, the agent nodes are **not yet allowed** to fetch configurations from the puppet master; they must be explicitly approved and granted a certificate.